Short-eared Owl in Senegal

 - on the same day (22/1), one was found dead on the N2 road near the Ndiael Fauna Reserve (Daniel & Alix Mignot)

 - seven (!) were at Technopole on 3/2 (E. & J. Regala Ruiz).
-In subsequent weeks, at least up to early March, 3-4 birds were regularly reported here.
+In subsequent weeks, at least up to late March, up to six birds were regularly reported here.
 These are also the first February and March records it seems

 - one was at Iles de la Madeleine on 25/2 (E. & J. Regala Ruiz)